 Camp Snoopy was beautifully lit with twinkling lights and whimsical holiday decor.
 And Fiesta Village was festively lit, with a DJ and fun music for entertainment.
 We strolled through the entire park to get a different feel for the areas.
 You could find shopping throughout the park so you could get holiday gifts or unique craft items.

 On New Year's Eve in normal years, you can experience live shows, entertainment and midnight fireworks.
 Details are still to come for 2021, so keep hopping back!

 Are you looking forward to attending any of the Knott's Berry Farm events this year?
-Please feel free to share in the comments section below.
+Please feel free to share in the comments below.